FlushingBaseball/library-of-ptolemy/README.md

 **Review**
 Starts pretty bad, the null zone is cool, the necrons are goofballs and im not sure if I can stand another story where they're written like this.
-2/5

-Terra (checked)
-50 books
+**2/5**

-## War of Secrets
+# War of Secrets by Phill Kelly
-Dark Angels vs Chaos vs Tau
-Primarus vs OG
+The Dark Angels are sent to hunt some Tau, but actually the Tau and the Dark Angels are hunting a Chaos traitor Dark Angel who's infecting the Tau's ally humans.
-Cop out cowards ending,
+The oil planet, the other space marine chapters planet.
+Primarus vs OG, Cop out cowards ending,

+**Review**
-starts rough is pretty good by the end lore wise.
+Starts rough is pretty good by the end lore wise.

-3.5/5
+**3.5/5**

 Use the same library for the spring mechanics.